 Farnsfield Community Spaces

-Farnsfield Community Spaces is a volunteer group that helps look after the village keeping it clean and tidy.
+Farnsfield Community Spaces helps to look after Farnsfield village, keeping it clean and tidy.
 They plant up and look after the village flower troughs, plant spring bulbs, litter pick and help prepare for the annual best kept village competition and other village events.

 Green Southwell and Southwell Lions

-Green Southwell and Southwell Lions together with volunteers from local church groups regularly undertake community clean-ups in Southwell.
+Together with volunteers from local churches, these groups regularly undertake community clean-ups in Southwell.

-To keep an eye on dates and arrangements follow the Green Southwell Facebook page.
+Find out more on the Green Southwell Facebook page.

 Keep Newark Tidy

-Keep Newark Tidy is a small group of local volunteers and members of Newark Business Club who litter pick once a month in Newark.
+Keep Newark Tidy is a small group of local volunteers and members of Newark Business Club who litter pick once a month in the area.

 Duke of Edinburgh Volunteering

-If you are a parent manager of a local Duke of Edinburgh team and would like to consider litter picking for your group please get in touch.
+If you’re a parent or manager of a local Duke of Edinburgh team and would like to consider litter picking for your group please contact us.

-Our waste management team will act as the assessor for your volunteer group and we can supply black bags and pick up the collected rubbish.
+Our waste management team will act as the assessor for your group and can supply high vis jackets, black bags and pick up the collected rubbish.

-The People of P.E.A.C.E (People Enthusiastic About Community and the Environment) aim to bring people together from Rainworth and Blidworth for project work and local good causes.
+The People of P.E.A.C.E (People Enthusiastic About Community and the Environment) bring people together from Rainworth and Blidworth for project work and local good causes.

 Little Carlton Community Volunteers

-In February community volunteers from Little Carlton collected over 40 bags of road-side rubbish from the A616 near to the village, Kelham Lane and Crow Lane.
-They really are litter heroes!
+In February, community volunteers from Little Carlton collected more than 40 bags of roadside rubbish from the A616 near to the village, Kelham Lane and Crow Lane.